CMUSchwartzLab/TUSV-INT/README.md

 <a name="input"></a>
 ### Input
-TUSV-INT requires two types of inputs.
-The first is a directory with the bulk DNAseq samples with SNVs, CNAs and SVs.
+The method requires two types of inputs.
+The first is a directory with the bulk DNAseq samples containing SNVs, CNAs and SVs.
 The second is the allele-specific CNA calls from scRNA-seq.
 The details of the inputs are given below -

 - **Bulk DNA-seq samples**: A directory containing the processed variant calls of the bulk DNAseq samples in `VCF` format.
 An example can be found in `simulation_data/input/samples/`.
 - **ScRNA-seq**: The allele-specific clonal copy numbers from scRNA-seq in `.tsv` format.
 For each scRNA clone, the file will have one row.
 The first `r` columns will contain the major copy numbers, the later `r` columns will contain the minor copy numbers.
 Here is a tab-separated version of the file where the first line is the header and rows correspond to scRNA clones -